livegnik/2way-poc-design/02-architecture/services-and-apps/05-operation-context.md

 * Structural failures are rejected before schema or ACL evaluation.
 * Attempted mutation after construction is logged and rejected.
 * Remote contexts missing required remote fields are rejected by State Manager.
-* Errors must use canonical classifications defined in protocol error specifications.
+* Errors must use canonical classifications defined in `01-protocol/09-errors-and-failure-modes.md`.

 ---